 How the new tech monopolies hurt small businesses and innovation

 America’s big tech companies provide valuable products but also wield enormous power over our digital lives.
 Nearly half of all e-commerce goes through Amazon.
-More than 70% of all Internet traffic goes through sites owned or operated by Google or Facebook.
+More than 70% of all Internet referral traffic goes through sites owned or operated by Google or Facebook.

 As these companies have grown larger and more powerful, they have used their resources and control over the way we use the Internet to squash small businesses and innovation, and substitute their own financial interests for the broader interests of the American people.
 To restore the balance of power in our democracy, to promote competition, and to ensure that the next generation of technology innovation is as vibrant as the last, it’s time to break up our biggest tech companies.